 I am standing on a crowded wooden platform, over 100 feet up, in the branches of a “baby” Redwood tree, and I’m terrified.
 An extremely talkative tour guide is telling me there’s nothing to worry about, “It’s nice and easy.”
 But that seems much easier said than done when I’m gazing down at the gully below, lush and scenic as it may be, and at the thin zip line stretching before me.
 I’m the kid that raised my hand on the pendulum ride because I couldn’t handle the stomach dropping and the one who still hasn’t jumped off a high dive.
 But yet, here I am, swaying in the treetops and watching my husband go soaring off in front of me.
-This is the Redwood Canopy Tour at Mount Hermon Adventures in Felton and I can proudly say that I not only go through all six lines (one as long as a football field!) and one shaky air bridge, I am now addicted to the thrill.
+This is the Redwood Canopy Tour at the Mount Hermon Conference Center in Felton and I can proudly say that I not only go through all six lines (one as long as a football field!) and one shaky air bridge, I am now addicted to the thrill.

 Luckily, with my new courage I am realizing that there are so many more opportunities here in Santa Cruz County to test my bravery.
 I think for my next venture, I’ll head to the coast and finally do as the natives do by enrolling in some surf lessons.
 Club Ed International Surf School is a long-time local favorite, with individual and group lessons happening year round at Cowell’s Beach in front of the Dream Inn.
 Using custom-designed teaching equipment and techniques by founder and UCSC “Professor of Surfing”, Ed Guzman, Club Ed is a go-to place for first timers, but also for experienced surfers who could benefit from a few pointers from Ed.
 Standup paddling lessons and surf camps are also on offer, as well as camp sites in Mexico, Costa Rica, Ecuador, Peru, Chile, Fiji, Samoa and Indonesia-hence the International part of their name!